ojooubeh/WaterWall-Run/README_en.md

 ## Description

+This script is designed for tunneling servers to each other and supports a wide range of tunneling methods and capabilities, including:

+- Port to Port Tunnel
+- TLS Tunnel
+- PreConnect Node
+- HTTP2 Mux GRPC Nodes
+- Reverse Tunnel
+- Reality Direct Tunnel
+- Reality Reverse Tunnel
+- BGP4 Tunnel or Direct
+- Direct Trojan Protocol with Anti TLS in TLS
+- HalfDuplex Tunnel or Direct
+- Load Balancing
+- CDN Tunnel Direct or Reverse
+- Free Bind Connection

-This script provides a comprehensive setup for WaterWall, including installation, update, and configuration options.
+It provides a comprehensive setup for WaterWall, including installation, update, and configuration options.
 It also includes server management functionalities such as DNS configuration and TCP optimization.

 ## Features